Gilly7CE/Carpet-Addons-Not-Found/README.md

 This is the work of the [404 Not Found Technical Server](https://discord.gg/eBJbuNcGkH).

-The mod was formely called "Gilly7CE Carpet Addons", which releases 1.1.0 and prior were called.
+The mod was formerly called "Gilly7CE Carpet Addons", which releases 1.1.0 and prior were called.
 Versions after this will be "Carpet Addons Not Found".

 ## Installation